BASIS OF PREPARATION OF ACCOUNTS

 rewards in respect of ownership of products are transferred to

-customers.
+value added tax and excise duty.
 Sales are recognized when goods are

 dispatched or as per the terms of contract.

 Income from interest on deposits, loans and interest bearing securities

-is recognized on the time proportionate method.
+is recognised on the time proportionate method.

 FIXED ASSETS AND DEPRECIATION